Xander Bogaerts: San Diego Padres

 On December 9, 2022, Bogaerts signed an 11-year, $280 million contract with the San Diego Padres.

 On April 29, 2023, Bogaerts hit a home run in the MLB Mexico City Series, becoming the first player in MLB history to hit home runs in four different countries: the United States, Canada, the United Kingdom, and Mexico.

 Entering the 2024 season, Bogaerts was moved to second base, and Ha-seong Kim was moved to shortstop.

-On May 20, 2024, Bogaerts fractured his left shoulder while attempting a diving play on a ball hit by Ronald Acuña Jr..
-He was placed on the 10-day injury list on May 22, 2024 (retroactive to May 21).
+On May 20, Bogaerts fractured his left shoulder while attempting a diving play on a ball hit by Ronald Acuña Jr. He was placed on the 10-day injury list on May 22, (retroactive to May 21).

-For the 2025 season, Bogaerts play mainly at shortstop because Kim was released by the Padres during the offseason.
+For the 2025 season, Bogaerts play mainly at shortstop because Kim became a free agent.
 On August 27, Bogarts fractured his left foot when he fouled a ball off his foot against the Seattle Mariners.
 He was placed on the 10-day injured list on August 29.
 He return from the injured list on September 23.
-For the season, Bogaerts batted .263 with 11 home runs and 53 RBIs in 136 games.
+For the season, Bogaerts batted .263 with 11 home runs and 53 RBI in 136 games.

 International career

-As a citizen of Aruba, a constituent country of the Netherlands, Bogaerts has played for the Dutch national baseball team in the 2011 Baseball World Cup (which the team won), the 2013 World Baseball Classic, and the 2017 World Baseball Classic.
-In the 2017 edition of the tournament, Bogaerts slashed .227/.419/.318, with five hits in 22 at-bats.
-He led the Dutch national team in walks, with seven.
+As a citizen of Aruba, a constituent country of the Netherlands, Bogaerts played for the Dutch national team in the 2011 Baseball World Cup (which the team won), the 2013 World Baseball Classic (WBC), and the 2017 WBC.
+In the 2017 tournament, Bogaerts slashed .227/.419/.318, with five hits in 22 at-bats.
+He led the team with seven walks.

-Bogaerts returned to represent the Dutch team at the 2023 World Baseball Classic.
+Bogaerts returned to the Dutch team at the 2023 WBC.
 He slashed .267/.353/.533 in 15 at-bats over four games of pool play.
-However, Pool A ended in a five-way tie, with all five teams finishing with 2-2 records, and the Netherlands was eliminated by tiebreaker.
+However, Pool A ended in a five-way tie, with all five teams finishing with 2–2 records, and the Netherlands was eliminated by tiebreaker.

-Bogaerts has committed to play for Team Netherlands in the 2026 World Baseball Classic in Miami in March 2026.
+Bogaerts committed to play for the Netherlands in the 2026 World Baseball Classic in March 2026.
+He slashed .333/.412/.300 in 15 at-bats over 4 games of pool play, playing shortstop for every inning.
+Team Netherlands only won 1 and lost 3, and were eliminated from Pool D in Miami.

 Personal life

 Bogaerts has a twin brother named Jair who also signed with the Red Sox as an international free agent.
-He was sent to the Chicago Cubs prior to the 2012 season to complete the compensation regarding Theo Epstein.
+He was sent to the Chicago Cubs prior to the 2012 season to complete the compensation regarding Theo Epstein, but did not play in affiliated baseball again.
+Their uncle taught them to play baseball.

 Bogaerts is the fifth Aruban to play in MLB, following Sidney Ponson, Calvin Maduro, Gene Kingsale, and Radhames Dykhoff.
 In 2011, after winning the gold medal in the Baseball World Cup, Bogaerts was inducted into the Knights Order of Orange-Nassau by the Governor of Aruba.

 Bogaerts speaks four languages: English, Spanish, Dutch, and Papiamento, the latter two being Aruba's official languages.
 On February 10, 2021, the Commandeur Pieter Boer School in San Nicolas, Aruba, changed its name and became Scol Basico Xander Bogaerts.